RobotNerd/outline-format/README.md

 they will be considered new child list items instead of a continuation of the previous item.

+Comments can be embedded in a multi-line list item.
+An entire line can be commented out or just the end portion of the line.
+See the code block at the end of this section for an example.

-When converting to other formats that support line-wrapping, all contiguous whitespace should be converted to a single space (like rendering HTML).
+When converting to other formats that support line-wrapping:
+- All contiguous whitespace should be converted to a single space (like rendering HTML).
+- Comments are ignored.

 ```
 My Section
 - A list item can span multiple lines if you add a line break
   and indent two additional spaces.
 All subsequent lines should
   be left-aligned with the second line.
+- This multi-line item can contain ## an embedded comment
+  comments that will be ignored when converting to other formats.
+- This multi-line item
+## this entire line is commented out
+  will continue onto this line and ignore fully commented out lines
 ```

-### Comments

-Comments begin with double hash `##` and terminate at the end of the line.
-Commented out text is ignored when converting to other formats.

 ### Quoted strings